Yelp/Tron/docs/man_trond.rst

 Logging
 -------

-Tron uses pythons standing logging and by default uses a rotating log file handler that rotates files each day.
+Tron uses Python's standard logging and by default uses a rotating log file handler that rotates files each day.
 Logs go to /var/log/tron/tron.log.

 To configure logging pass -l <logging.conf> to trond.
 You can modify the